aramperes/onetun/README.md

 ## Usage

-**onetun** opens a TCP port on your local system, from which traffic is forwarded to a TCP port on a peer in your WireGuard network.
+**onetun** opens a TCP or UDP port on your local system, from which traffic is forwarded to a TCP port on a peer in your WireGuard network.
 It requires no changes to your operating system's network interfaces: you don't need to have `root` access, or install any WireGuard tool on your local system for it to work.